-The Tucson Garden Railway Society hosts its 16th annual “Rails In The Garden Tour” this coming weekend, March 2nd & 3rd 10AM to 4PM.
+The Tucson Garden Railway Society is back and it hosts the 18th annual “Rails In The Garden Tour” March 5th & 6th, 2022 from 10 am to 4 pm.
 This is fun for the whole family.

 One has to be a serious railroad hobbyist to develop and operate one of these garden railways.
 I could not help asking John what I would have to budget to replicate something like his layout in my own gardens.
 He explained that the layout I was watching took him 14 months of near-full-time effort, including design time.
 He also told me that I should budget at least $10,000.
 WOW!
 Given the precision & complexity of this garden railway, I was surprised that it wasn’t more.

 By the Way, we were at the Tucson Botanical Gardens this past weekend and there was one of the Garden Railways on exhibit.

 Click HERE for maps and directions to each garden railway on the tour.